eclipse-archived/ceylon-lang.org/documentation/tour/inheritance.md

     }

-Note that there's no way to prevent other code from extending a class in Ceylon.
+Note that there's no way to prevent other code from extending a class in Ceylon (like a `final` class in Java).
 Since only members explicitly declared as supporting refinement using either `formal` or `default` can be refined, a subtype can never break the implementation of a supertype.
 Unless the supertype was explicitly designed to be extended, a subtype can add members, but never change the behavior of